janczizikow/sleek/contact.md

 permalink: /contact/
 ---

 Got any questions?
-Want to serve within the CU?
+Want to serve within the Christian Union?
 Want to sign up to our mailing list to keep up-to-date with what we're up to and how you can pray for us?
 Just drop us an email!

 <script src="/assets/js/clipboard.min.js"></script>
 <script>new ClipboardJS('.copy-button');</script>